HydraSoft/HydraSoft-DLL-Hijack-Scanner/README.md

   <p>
     I built <strong>HydraSoft</strong> because I needed a fast, dependency-free, and open-source tool to hunt for DLL hijacking vulnerabilities across Windows environments.
 When Windows applications load dynamic-link libraries (DLLs), they follow a strict search order—starting with the executable's own directory, then moving to System32, the Windows folder, and finally the PATH environment variables.
     <br><br>
     If an application attempts to load a DLL that doesn't exist in a protected system directory, and I have write permissions to an earlier directory in that search chain, I can drop a malicious payload.
-ZerroDay automates this entire discovery process.
+HydraSoft automates this entire discovery process.
 It walks through directory trees, analyzes Portable Executable (PE) import tables, cross-references them with files actually present on the disk, and pinpoints exact hijacking opportunities.
   </p>

   <h3>🎯 Core Philosophy</h3>